vcam.htm

 A new leather handle covering made for your Master View and installed.
 This is hand sewn in place.
 No glue is used.
 See photos above. $75.

 3/8-16TPI replacement tripod socket for your Master View which always came with a 1/4-20TPI socket when new, Mint, $150.
 I just made one for a customer.
-While I was at it, I made 2, so now I have one in stock.
+Although I am all sold out of these, I can make more on demand.

 1/4-20TPI original tripod socket for your Master View.
 The buyer of the Master View ordered it with the 3/8-16TPI replacement tripod socket, so the original is now available. $100